 It is tradition for a bride’s garter to be tossed at the wedding reception.
 So if you or someone you know is getting married, learn how to make a wedding garter with these easy instructions.
 A benefit of sewing it yourself is you can add the couple’s names and wedding date right on the garter, and you can customize it with the colors and style they’ve chosen for their wedding theme.
 This garter can make a great wedding shower gift.
 And it’s such a quick and easy project that you might even want to sew two garters: one for tossing and one for the couple to keep.

-- 26 inches of flat (not gathered) 2 to 2 1/2-inch-wide lace with one scalloped or decorative edge
+- 26 inch flat (not gathered) 2- to 2 1/2-inch lace with one scalloped or decorative edge

-- 26 inches of 1/4 to 1/2-inch-wide flat lace with one decorative edge for the top edge of the garter
+- 26 inch 1/4- to 1/2-inch flat lace with one decorative edge for the top edge of the garter

-- 2 pieces or 26 inches of 1-inch-wide white satin ribbon (or one satin and one grosgrain ribbon)
+- 52 inch 1-inch white satin ribbon (or grosgrain ribbon)

 Attach the Lace

-- Lay the straight edge of the lace on the bottom edge of the ribbon so the lace overlaps the ribbon by 1/8 to 1/16 of an inch.
+Cut the 52-inch piece of ribbon in half.
+Align the ends of the wider lace and the ends of one piece of ribbon.
+Lay the straight edge of the lace on the bottom edge of the ribbon, so the lace overlaps the ribbon by 1/8 inch to 1/16 inch.

-- Sew the lace to the ribbon, putting an even distance from the edge of the ribbon and as close to the edge of the ribbon as possible.
+Sew the lace to the ribbon, keeping an even distance from the edge of the ribbon but staying as close to the edge as possible.

 Add Elastic to the Garter

-- Continue pulling the elastic through, and align the end of the elastic with the opposite ends of the ribbon.
+Continue pulling the elastic through, and align its other end with the opposite end of the ribbon.
+Stitch the elastic to the opposite end.